Comicbook: Avatar: The Last Airbender - The Search

 Beard of Sorrow: Ikem grows one after Ursa is forced to accept Ozai's proposal.

-Beast with a Human Face: Koh's mother, the Mother of Faces, has an aura that makes forest creatures have human faces.
+Beast with a Human Face: Koh's mother, the Mother of Faces, has an aura that makes forest creatures have markings that resemble human faces.

 Be Careful What You Wish For: Ursa falsely wrote that Ikem was Zuko's father because her greatest wish was for Zuko to be nothing like Ozai.
 When Ozai calls her out for it, she says as much to his face.
 In retaliation, he vows that he will treat Zuko as a bastard child from that point on; controlling him, making him feel worthless, burning his face, banishing him for three years and generally being an evil, contemptible douchebag...
 Which ultimately leads to Zuko's Heel-Face Turn.
 So Ursa got her wish in a way that she will regret for the rest of her life.